-This pretty in pink display is a perfect way to make use of any outdoor space you may have, even if it is just a balcony!
+This pretty pink display is a perfect way to make use of any outdoor space you may have, even if it is just a balcony.
 Beautiful baskets of petunias hang down a rustic spiral staircase to create this whimsical look.
 We hung each basket from different steps to take advantage of the vertical space.
-To complete the space, we placed three more containers on the ground, the first planter (right) contains Canna, Lysimachia, and Salvia.
+To complete the idea, we placed three more containers on the ground, the first planter (right) contains Canna, Lysimachia, and Salvia.
 The second two containers have Lysimachia and Geraniums for a fresh and summery feel.
 Last but not least, the plants sit in a variety of planters for a more eclectic look.

 Summer container gardening is a great way to kick up your curb appeal and let your neighbors know summer is here!
-Rather than using a bunch of bright colored plants, we stuck with the classic look of the home and planted Persian Shield, Caladium, Calibrachoa, Lysimachia, and Begonias to create a bountiful display in this urban neighborhood.
+Rather than using a bunch of bright-colored plants, we stuck with the classic look of the home and planted Persian Shield, Caladium, Calibrachoa, Lysimachia, and Begonias to create a bountiful display in this urban neighborhood.

 If you're more interested in clean lines, this modern display is the way to go.
 Keeping it simple, we planted Phaelenoposis Orchids, grapevine wood, and curly willow for this modern yet fun display.
 This is a great way to plant flowers in a completely untraditional way.
 If orchids aren't your thing, try planting tall grass for a similarly sleek look.